tonic-team/tonic.site/content/tooling/synchronisationscripts/index.md

 and it automatize complex action when there are submodules.

 Here are listed our wish for the scripts
-(the present version does not fulfil the whole list).
+(the present version does not fulfill the whole list).

 - works on windows, mac and linux
 - works also when data is in (different) submodules